 This de novo appeal provides a convicted driver with a second chance at pleading his or her case.
 For drivers with more than one standing drunk driving conviction, an appeal could help them avoid the harsher penalties assigned to repeat DUI/DWI lawyers in New Jersey.
 Second, third, and subsequent drunk driving charges can land you in jail; and you may be forced to pay high fines and surrender your license for an extended period of time.

-At the Gorman Law Firm, our DWI lawyers represent clients in Passaic County and the surrounding areas who have been charged with driving under the influence of alcohol or drugs, either at their first trials, or on appeal.
+At the Gorman Law Firm, our DWI lawyers represent clients in Morristown County and the surrounding areas who have been charged with driving under the influence of alcohol or drugs, either at their first trials or on appeal.
 If you have a drunk driving charge pending, or already existing on your permanent record, contact Scott Gorman to discuss the options available to you today.

 Published in Categories: DUI / DWI